The Boogey Man: Filming

-Filming took place on location in the Waldorf, Maryland area, with additional photography occurring in Los Angeles, California.
-Lommel cited the film's production budget as $321,000 in a 1980 Los Angeles Times interview, though he later estimated it cost $350,000 in an 1998 article published by Video Watchdog.
+Filming took place on location in the Waldorf, Maryland area, with additional photography in Los Angeles, California.
+Lommel cited the film's production budget as $321,000 in a 1980 Los Angeles Times interview, though he estimated it cost $350,000 in a 1998 article published by Video Watchdog.

 Release

-The film was given a limited theatrical release in the United States by The Jerry Gross Organization with screenings beginning on August 29, 1980 in Indiana, Kentucky, Ohio, and Wisconsin.
+The film was given a limited theatrical release in the United States by The Jerry Gross Organization on August 29, 1980 in Indiana, Kentucky, Ohio, and Wisconsin.
 (Note: The earliest showtime listings available from archival newspaper sources are dated Friday, August 29, 1980, with listings in Indianapolis, Indiana; Lexington, Kentucky; Cleveland, Ohio; and Racine, Wisconsin.
 It later screened in the fall of 1980 in other cities, including Portland, Oregon, and Tucson, Arizona, among others.)
 The film continued to screen theatrically through the fall of 1980 in numerous U.S. cities.
 It had its Los Angeles opening later into the year on November 19, 1980.

 It was released in the United Kingdom by Miracle Films in 1981 under the title The Bogey Man as a double bill with the 1978 Canadian film Blackout.

 Home media

 The film was released on VHS in the United States by Wizard Video in 1981.
-The film has been released on DVD twice in North America: The first release was in 1999 by Anchor Bay Entertainment alongside Lommel's The Devonsville Terror (1983).
-It was subsequently re-released by Sony Pictures Home Entertainment in 2005 alongside Lommel's Return of the Boogeyman (1994).
+The film has been released on DVD twice in North America: in 1999 by Anchor Bay Entertainment alongside Lommel's The Devonsville Terror (1983), and by Sony Pictures Home Entertainment in 2005 alongside Lommel's Return of the Boogeyman (1994).
 In July 2023, Vinegar Syndrome released a 4K UHD Blu-ray edition of the film.

-In the United Kingdom, The Boogey Man was placed on the DPP list in 1984, but was later re-released on the Vipco label in 1992 in a cut form.
+In the United Kingdom, The Boogey Man was placed on the DPP list in 1984, but was rereleased on the Vipco label in 1992 in a cut form.
 An uncut version of the film was released in 2000.
 88 Films released a Blu-ray edition in the United Kingdom in 2015.